 Peer-to-peer fundraising platforms allow individual supporters to create donation pages on behalf of your nonprofit.

 Though each page can be branded to your organization, the supporter has the opportunity to customize the page to reflect their personal connection to your cause.
 When supporters solicit donations through their pages, the funds are transferred directly to your nonprofit.

-Each of these platforms offers different potential benefits to your organization.
+Each of these platforms offer different potential benefits to your organization.
 The one that you choose should be based upon your organization’s general fundraising strategy.

-Takeaway: Online donation pages, crowdfunding, and peer-to-peer fundraising can all offer different benefits to a nonprofit.
-Knowing which platform can best suit your needs will be essential to the success of your online efforts.
+Takeaway: Online donation pages, crowdfunding, peer-to-peer fundraising, matching gifts, auctions, and mobile fundraising can all offer different benefits to a nonprofit.
+Knowing which platform and tools can best suit your needs will be essential to the success of your online efforts.